-- 410.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to Independence. - Section 330 Fees and Other Types of Remuneration sets out application material relevant to applying the conceptual framework where the level and nature of fee and other remuneration arrangements might create a self-interest threat to compliance with one or more of the fundamental principles.
-This section sets out specific requirements and application material relevant to applying the conceptual framework to identify, evaluate and address threats to Independence arising from fees charged to Audit Clients.
+410.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence.

+410.2 Section 330 Fees and Other Types of Remuneration sets out application material relevant to applying the conceptual framework where Tihe level and nature of fees or and other types of remuneration arrangements might create a self-interest or intimidation threat to compliance with one or more of the fundamental principles.
+This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances to identify, evaluate and address threats to Independence arising from fees charged to Audit Clients.